 Your vote will be especially important at this year's Meeting.
 As you may be aware, Mr. Hammann-a stockholder of record of just one share of Common Stock and a beneficial holder of an additional twelve shares of Common Stock as of September 11, 2023-has provided notice to the Company that he intends to (i) propose four nominees (collectively, the "Hammann Nominees") to stand for election to the Board, in opposition to the five nominees recommended by the Board, and (ii) submit the Hammann Proposals for stockholder consideration and stockholder approval at the Meeting.
-You may receive proxy solicitation materials from Mr. Hammann, including proxy statements and a proxy card.
+At the time of filing the Company's definitive proxy statement, Mr. Hammann has not filed with the SEC any proxy solicitation materials relating to the Annual Meeting; however, you may at a future date receive proxy solicitation materials from Mr. Hammann, including proxy statements and a proxy card.
 The Board recommends that you disregard them.
-We are not responsible for the accuracy of any information provided by, or relating to, Mr. Hammann, the Hammann Nominees or the Hammann Proposals contained in any proxy solicitation materials filed or disseminated by, or on behalf of, Mr. Hammann or any other statements that Mr. Hammann or his representatives have made or may otherwise make.
+We are not responsible for the accuracy of any information provided by, or relating to, Mr. Hammann, the Hammann Nominees or the Hammann Proposals contained in any proxy solicitation materials, if and when filed or disseminated by, or on behalf of, Mr. Hammann or any other statements that Mr. Hammann or his representatives have made or may otherwise make.